fatherdougalmaguire/fatherdougalmaguire.github.io/projects/microbee/index.md

 It sold particularly well in the educational market, both in Australia and Scandinavia.

-Around 70,000 units were made across the 1980's
+Although only 70,000 units were shipped throughout the 1980's,  the Microbee had an outsize impact on the Australian personal computer scene.

 <div class="callout"><img src="/assets/images/info-circle.svg" style="height: 20px; margin-top: -5px;fill: darkslateblue;"><a href="https://www.youtube.com/watch?v=c_KnOJ9JUcc" alt="Microbee promotional video"> Here is a promotional video of the era.</a></div>